missly55/letsdefend-soc-analyst-practice/BruteForce_Attack.md

 To help in identifying whether the alert was a false positive or a true positive, follow these steps:
 1. Gather evidence from the alert dashboard.
-The alert was triggered with the message `
-2. Login failure from a single source with different non-existing accounts`.
+The alert was triggered with the message ` `"Login failure from a single source with different non-existing accounts."`
-3. Identify Indicators of Compromise (IOC) using various tools.
+2. Identify Indicators of Compromise (IOC) using various tools.
 Tool Virustotal is appropriate since the alerts have both destination and source IP address.
-Navigated to the Log Management Tab using destination IP address `172.16.17.148`.
+3. Navigated to the Log Management Tab using destination IP address `172.16.17.148`.
 * Multiple log entries were observed with the message:
  `Unknown user name or bad password`
 * All failed login attempts originated from the same source IP address:
  `218.92.0.56`
 4. Submitted both IP addresses to VirusTotal for reputation analysis.

 **Tools Used:**
 - VirusTotal